cabinetoffice/gender-pay-gap/LoadTests/README.md

 ## Preparing for a load test

+Load tests for this project are written in Scala using a developer tool called Gatling.
+Each file describing what will be tested in the load test is called a **scenario**, and one is run at a time to perform a test.

 ### The Gatling recorder

 The scenarios in this project were originally created using the Gatling Recorder which can be downloaded [here](https://gatling.io/open-source/start-testing/).
-You can run the recorder by finding and running the `recorder.bat` file
+You can run the recorder by finding and running the `recorder.bat` file.
+In order for this to work, you may need to right click on the scala directory, and mark it as Test Sources Root.

 ### Creating or modifying a scenario